jiahao-c/EasySyntaxTree/readme.md

 # :yum: Sep 2020 Update
 I am working on a new version of Easy Syntax Tree.
 The new version will support important features like drawing movement, and undo/redo.
-The new versions uses React, TypeScript.
+The new versions uses React, TypeScript, and all the best techonlogies available.
 I'll post an update here as soon as I complete new Easy Syntax Tree.
 You can take a peak [here](https://codesandbox.io/s/estv2-6zkkg).

 # Easy Syntax Tree